LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q1.3 : **Applicable legislation and contractual requirements - Regulatory surveillance**
+Q1.3 (basic) : **Applicable legislation and contractual requirements - Regulatory surveillance**
 Is a regulatory surveillance process in place, either internally or via a specialised service provider, to find out about applicable changes that have an impact on your organisation?

 R1.3 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 1.3.a We do not really monitor the regulatory environment
+- [ ] 1.3.a (basic) We do not really monitor the regulatory environment
-- [ ] 1.3.b We keep an informal watch, each employee sends back information via internal communication channels
+- [ ] 1.3.b (basic) We keep an informal watch, each employee sends back information via internal communication channels
-- [ ] 1.3.c We have a formal surveillance, with identified collaborators in charge and a documented process
+- [ ] 1.3.c (basic) We have a formal surveillance, with identified collaborators in charge and a documented process

 <details>
 <summary>Expl1.3 :</summary>